vinceau/comp2300-myshell/README.md

 > ```$ ./foo < input.txt | ./bar -bar | ./foobar > output.txt```

-### Line-editing and Command History (from readline)
+### Line-editing, Tab Completion, and Command History (from readline)
 Made a mistake in your command?
 Use the up arrow key to see your previously inputted commands and then edit them with your arrow keys.
+You can also press the tab key to auto-complete filenames.

 ### Noob-friendly
 Not sure what you're doing?
 That's okay!
 Myshell is very forgiving to the user!